cognitedata/cognite-replicator/README.md

 # Cognite Python Replicator
-Cognite Replicator is a Python package for replicating data across Cognite Data Fusion (CDF) tenants.
+Cognite Replicator is a Python package for replicating data across Cognite Data Fusion (CDF) projects.
 This package is built on top of the Cognite Python SDK.
-Currently this package supports replicating assets, events, and time series metadata.

 ## Prerequisites
 In order to start using the Replicator, you need:
 * Python3 (>= 3.6)
-* Cognite Python SDK (>=1.0.2)
+* Cognite Python SDK
 * Two API keys, one for your source tenant and one for your destination tenant.
     * Read x to learn more about what capabilities these keys should have.
     * Never include the API key directly in the code or upload the key to github.